lukhuber/cipher/README.md

 ### Known Bugs

 - Harvesters throw an error during their very first tick, as mining site is not yet assigned
+- The very first upgrader in each room doesn't move as no energy is available to it